matkoniecz/website-checklist/validators.md

 I made a [project full of test cases for easy testing of potential tools](https://github.com/matkoniecz/dead_links_testing_site).

+## Checking local html files

+Note that local html files can be served on localhost in a relatively simple way, then any link checker running on your computer can check them.
+Without any extra support for reading files.

+One of solutions is below.
+Not entirely happy about it but it works:

+`sudo npm install http-server -g` BTW, is there way to install node modules without sudo and have it within PATH?

+`http-server` in directory with html files

+`p site_graph.py http://127.0.0.1:8080/ --visit-external --force`

 ## Found candidates

 * this [site-graph tool](https://github.com/tomlinsonk/site-graph) is promising as a base, I am contributing to it